 With competition growing by the minute, brands are doing everything to vie for attention online.
 And without pay-per-click (PPC) advertising, your clients’ businesses are perpetually on an uneven playing field.
 If you aren’t already, your marketing agency should be proposing PPC advertising as an additional source of leads to ensure their clients maintain a fair share of the market.

 Luckily, PPC is a natural complement to any marketing strategy and helps boost performance across all other marketing channels.
 PPC is like flicking a switch and getting more eyes on your clients’ businesses.
 It accesses the right people, in the right place, at the right time.

 An upsell to PPC management services isn’t that far of a reach.
 And when your agency puts your clients firmly on the digital map, you will retain them over the long run.
 The important thing is to showcase the value your agency brings to your clients' PPC campaigns.
 That’s where PPC reporting comes in.

 We will explore how to best use PPC reporting to demonstrate your agency’s successes and consistently improve upon campaigns–without spending hours pulling reports from various PPC platforms.
-This article will look at:

 Let’s dive in.